tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 Hands down, I think the Tascam US-2x2 is great.
 [Jason thinks so too](https://sixcolors.com/post/2016/04/low-cost-usb-audio-interfaces-review-cheap-xlr/), [as well as the Wirecutter](https://thewirecutter.com/reviews/best-usb-audio-interface/).
 Who'd be arguing against this?
 It's 125€.

 A little more color on the US-2x2: The microphone preamps are [one class up](http://tascam.com/product/us-2x2/) ("Ultra-HDDA") from [the ones](http://tascam.com/product/us-2x2/) in the DR-60D MkII ("HDDA").
 As an interface connected to your PC it's not as portable.
-Have your priorities in order an make a decision, both are great picks.
+Have your priorities in order and make a decision, both are great picks.